 Having a tough time explaining your fabulousness to your employer?
 Having difficulty getting promoted?
 Feeling unappreciated?
-Join career expert and award-winning author Andrew LaCivita as he discusses the best way to get promoted quickly.
+Join career expert and award-winning author Andrew LaCivita as he discusses how to get promoted quickly at work with this resume building tool.

 This issue is the same whether you’re not getting ahead in your organization or not hearing back from employers when you send out your resume!